AdguardTeam/DisableAMP/README.md

 # Disable AMP by AdGuard

 This is a very simple userscript that disables AMP pages on the Google search results page.
-Open Google search results on mobile phone, click on the link marked as AMP.
+Open Google search results on a mobile phone, click on the link marked as AMP.
 This link should be opened without AMP.

+## How to install

+* [AdGuard for Android](https://adguard.com/en/adguard-android/overview.html) has this userscript pre-installed (disabled by default).
+* You can use Violentmonkey, Tampermonkey, Greasemonkey or any other userscript host.

-## Run build
+## How to build
 `yarn install`

 | Command           | Output Dir    |